 A Fusor is an inertial electrostatic confinement device in which colliding nuclei may fuse.
 With other words a kind of nuclear fusion reactor.
 The theory and other details of the Fusor can be found in Wikipedia: Fusor (ref.
 2) and the basic principles of nuclear fusion can also be found in Wikipedia: Nuclear Fusion (ref.
 3).

-The purpose of this website is to provide information about the construction of a Fusor, operated under high vacuum, and to demonstrate its fusing capabilities by injecting Deuterium and detecting the presence of fast neutrons from the reactions:
+The purpose of this website is to provide information about the construction of a Fusor, operated under medium to high vacuum, and to demonstrate its fusing capabilities by injecting Deuterium and detecting the presence of fast neutrons from the reactions:

 The conditions required for enabling a fusion of Deuterium (i.e. "the project") will be discussed in detail on separate pages, dealing with rationales for choices made, realisation of equipment, tests, discussions of more theoretical approaches of Fusor physics, etc.